mdraminski/CytoMeth/README.md

 ```

 #### Required Java Tools
-Java tools (in CytoMeth '*/tools/*' directory) are provided with CytoMeth in the following versions:
+Java tools (in CytoMeth '*/tools/*' directory) are provided with CytoMeth with the following versions:

 - Trimmomatic (ver.
 0.36)
 - GATK (ver.
 3.8.1)